 The study found that over the course of nearly 20 years following the reintroduction of wolves, a 1,500% increase in willow crown volume was analyzed.
 "One of the most striking results was just how strong the trophic cascade has been.
 A 1,500% increase in willow crown volume is a big number.
 It is one of the strongest trophic cascade effects reported in the scientific literature."
 Says William Ripple, the author of the study.

-The study also states that the decline in plant communities was attributed to the eradication of wolves from Yellowstone.
+The study also states that the decline in plant communities and the explosion of ungulate populations was attributed to the eradication of wolves from Yellowstone.

 According to Colorado State University, the elk population declined substantially after wolves were introduced, which may have contributed to ecological balance.
 Wolves' ecological benefits have been observed in other locations such as Jasper National Park.
 Scientists observed the effects of both wolf elimination and recovery.
 The eradication of wolves from Jasper National Park mid-1900s resulted in a rapid increase in elk populations and a decline in willow and aspen trees.
 Wolf recovery in the late 1960s reduced the consumption of willow and aspen by elk and enabled the habitat to flourish.